oliversavio/oliversavio.github.io/_posts/2020-04-08-building-analytical-datalake-with-apache-spark-and-apache-hudi.md

 In this section we'll go over writing, reading and deleting records when working with CoW tables.

 ### Base path & Upsert method
-Define a `basePath` where the table will be written and an `upsert` method.
+Let's define a `basePath` where the table will be written and an `upsert` method.
 The method will write the `Dataframe` in the `org.apache.hudi` format.
 Notice all the Hudi properties that were discussed above have been set.

 {% highlight scala linenos %}
 val basePath = "/tmp/store"